Moonwalker: Release

 The release of Moonwalker was originally scheduled to coincide with Jackson's 1987 album, Bad.
 During the theatrical release of Moonwalker, Jackson was also embarking on the Bad World Tour, his first tour as a solo performer.
-The film was released theatrically in Europe and South America, but Warner Bros. canceled plans for a Christmas 1988 theatrical release in the United States.
-Moonwalker was instead released on home video in the United States and Canada on January 10, 1989, just as the Bad World Tour finished.
+The film was released theatrically in Australia, Europe and South America, but Warner Bros. canceled plans for a Christmas 1988 theatrical release in the United States.
+Moonwalker was instead released on home video by CMV Enterprises in the United States and Canada on January 10, 1989, just as the Bad World Tour finished.
 (His tour was supposed to finish sooner, but had been postponed due to some vocal strain, so it went on until the last week of January 1989.)
 The video had sold more than 800,000 copies in the United States by April 17, 1989.

 Critical reception

 The film received mixed reviews.
 Critics praised the music though complained that there was no plot and that it seemed like a series of music videos tied together.
 Variety reported that Moonwalker "seems unsure of what it was supposed to be.
-At the center of the pic is the "Smooth Criminal" segment, a musical/dramatic piece full of dancing, schmaltzy kids, sci-fi effects and blazing machine guns (directed by Academy Award winner Colin Chilvers, based on a story by Jackson).
+At the center of the pic is the 'Smooth Criminal' segment, a musical/dramatic piece full of dancing, schmaltzy kids, sci-fi effects and blazing machine guns (directed by Academy Award winner Colin Chilvers, based on a story by Jackson).
 Around it are really just numerous Jackson music videos with little or no linkage.
 Although quite enjoyable the whole affair does not make for a structured or professional movie."